teslimakintunde/Credit-Card-Fraud-Detection-with-Python/README.md

 # Credit-Card-Fraud-Detection-with-Python
-This project develop a Logistic Regression model to predict whether a credit card transaction is fraud or legit
+In this project i developed a Logistic Regression model to predict whether a credit card transaction is fraud or legit